googlegenomics/readthedocs/docs/source/includes/dataflow_on_gce_setup.rst

     .. container:: header

-        To kick off the job from elsewhere: **Show/Hide Instructions**
+        To kick off the job from Google Compute Engine: **Show/Hide Instructions**

     .. container:: content

-    Alternatively, you can also set up Java 7 on a `Google Compute Engine`_ instance you do not have Java on your local machine.
+    If you do not have Java on your local machine, you can set up Java 7 on a `Google Compute Engine`_ instance.
+The following setup instructions will allow you to *launch* Dataflow jobs from a Compute Engine instance:

       (0) Google Cloud Dataflow is currently in Alpha.
 If you have not already done so, `request to be whitelisted <https://cloud.google.com/dataflow/getting-started>`_ to use Dataflow.